Jaworzno: History

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany.
+It was among the areas annexed to East Upper Silesia during the war.
+Under German rule it was renamed Arnshalde.
 The Germans operated several forced labour camps in the town, including a Nazi prison/forced labour camp, a subcamp of the Auschwitz concentration camp mostly for Jews and Poles, the E596 subcamp of the Stalag VIII-B/344 prisoner-of-war camp for Western Allied POWs at the Jan Kanty Coal Mine (under occupation named Dachsgrube), and the E561, E563 and E732 subcamps of Stalag VIII-B/344, located at a local railway depot, at the Sobieski Coal Mine (then renamed Robertsgrube) and in the present-day district of Szczakowa, respectively.
 On 6 December 1943, the SS committed a massacre of 19 prisoners at the subcamp of Auschwitz, as punishment following an unsuccessful escape attempt.

 After the war, the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
 The communists converted the former Nazi German subcamp of Auschwitz into the Central Labour Camp Jaworzno.
 In the People's Republic of Poland, Jaworzno developed as an important center of industry.
 Its population quickly grew when thousands of migrants came here in search of work at coal mines, power plants, and other factories.
 Furthermore, several villages were integrated with Jaworzno.
 As a result, Jaworzno's area reaches 152 km2.
 In 1975, the city became part of Katowice Voivodeship.
 Although most towns of pre-1975 Chrzanów County returned to Lesser Poland, Jaworzno was attached to the Silesian Voivodeship in 1999.